unicef-drp/GeoSight-OS-Documentation/src/developer/documentation/easy-workflow.md

 ## Leaving the editor viewer

+How to leave the interactive editor.

-Click the 'hamburger' menu and go to the repository.
+1. Click the 'hamburger' menu and go to the repository.
+2. Wait a few moments and the 'normal' GitHub page will load.